wind turbine

 Graphic showing how a wind turbine works

-For a wind turbine to work, it will require lots of wind exposure – this is usually why you may see them perched on a hill in the countryside or by the oceanside.
+Wind energy requires wind turbines to generate electricity.
+Wind turbines need lots of wind exposure to work — this is why they are often built on a hill in rural areas or close to, or even in, the ocean.
 When in a suitable position, wind currents spin the large turbine blades, which then activate an electric generator inside the system.

-Generally, wind turbines will be placed in clusters along a designated area.
-These clusters are known as wind farms and are typically connected to a power substation through underground cables.
-The electricity generated from these turbines is usually at quite a low voltage, but by feeding it to a substation first, the power can be converted to a higher voltage, making it suitable for use in the grid.
+Wind turbines are generally placed in clusters along a designated area.
+These clusters are known as wind farms and are connected to a power substation through underground cables.
+The electricity generated from these turbines is usually low voltage, but by feeding it to a substation first, the power can be converted to a higher voltage, making it suitable for the grid.

 How can wind energy be used?

-Wind energy can be used for a number of things, but primarily it is used as a source of electricity for the grid or for use on private sites.
-In rural areas, however, you may also find that wind power can be utilised to pump bore water.
+Wind energy can be used for a number of things, but primarily, it is a source of electricity for the grid or for use on private sites.
+However, wind power can also be used to pump bore water in rural areas.

 How much wind energy is used in Australia?